Winnebago County, Iowa

 Winnebago County is a county in the U.S. state of Iowa.
 As of the 2020 census, the population was 10,679.
 The county seat is Forest City.
 The county was founded in 1847 and named after the Native American tribe.
 It is the location of the motor homes manufacturer Winnebago Industries.

 Geography

-According to the U.S. Census Bureau, the county has an area of 402 sqmi, of which 400 sqmi is land and 1.2 sqmi (0.3%) is water.
+According to the United States Census Bureau, the county has an area of 402 sqmi, of which 400 sqmi is land and 1.2 sqmi (0.3%) is water.
 It is Iowa's fifth-smallest county by land area and second-smallest by total area.